All Products

 Affected file: etc/fstab

-This allows data disks to be correctly detected and automatically mounted after the instance starts.
+Ensures data disks are detected and automatically mounted on instance startup.

 Disable SELinux